vi/websocat/doc.md

 ## Command::execute

 Spawn the prepared subprocess.
-What happens next depends on used `child_` function.
+What happens next depends on used `Child::` methods.

 Returns `Child`